 There aren’t that many good reasons to choose Verbling over italki for finding a Chinese teacher.
 The main reasons would be if…

-* you want to avoid using Skype and having to deal with two different applications for your lessons.
+- you want to avoid the possibility of using any extra tools for video lessons.
 I’ve been trying to get my Mom to use Skype for years to talk with me and she somehow has never figured out how to use it.
-If my mom were learning Chinese, Verbling might be her best option.
+If my mom were learning a language, Verbling might be her best option.

-* you want to use Bitcoin or avoid buying credits first.
-I prefer Verbling’s checkout and payment process.
+- you prefer Verbling’s checkout and payment process.